embeddedinn/embeddedinn.github.io/_pages/about.md

 # About embeddedInn

-Embeddedinn is a place where I keep a tab of the technical thinkering and professional activities that I do on a day to day basis.
+Embeddedinn is a place where I keep tab of the technical thinkering and professional activities that I do on a day to day basis.
 It is more of a journal of activities than full fledged tutorial site.
 However, I try to put in as much details as possible so that it will benefit others trying to do something similar.

 # about me